Creatine does have a number of benefits when consumed pre workout, but there are also some key things to be aware of.

 We’re going to start off by dispelling some myths about creatine and its use in pre workouts.

-You’re probably already familiar with creatine and its use as a post-workout, muscle building supplement, but many pre workouts also contain it.
+You’re probably already familiar with creatine and its use as a post-workout supplement, but many pre workouts also contain it.

-Many bodybuilders and gym goers consume it after workouts to help build more lean muscle thanks to its scientifically proven benefits for helping with this.
+Many bodybuilders and gym goers consume it after workouts to help reach their goals thanks to its many scientifically proven benefits for helping with this.

 But creatine can also have a number of benefits when consumed pre workout to help you get the most out of your gym sessions.